DeBeast591/PyDOS/README.md

 > OS

 # Notes
 > With the OS module, I used Linux commands.
-I will make functions for the commands that can be replaced easily so that you can change them for your OS's commands.
+I will make functions for the os.system() commands so they can be easily replaced for your OS's commands.